A ssh_config trick to rewrite hosts

 The way value is attributed to this research is, in my humble opinion, ludicrous, and I’ve seen quite a few times the young professional scientists season into either the research workforce manager or, even worse, some form of sales representative for his or her own research line.
 I don’t mean to judge anyone with this words.
 I am not in a different position now: having chosen to enter professional software industry does not shield me from the very same critiques.
 Nevertheless, the ideal conception I upheld once about the brave intellectual, working for the sake of human knowledge advancement, armed only with the clarity of pure reasoning and scientific honesty…has been notched a bit along the way.

-Back to the value, is is often a matter of either: potential return of investment, mainly in research fields that may have practical industrial applications (material science, biomedical research, computer science to name a few); or brag (i.e. the possibility for the moneylender to boast the achievement as its own praiseworthy and wise choice) [1]I am admittedly ignoring political motivations, for example when a research line is encouraged (read: financed) for some political aim, to lay ground for some claim shielded by some scientific … Continue reading.
+Back to the value, is is often a matter of either: potential return of investment, mainly in research fields that may have practical industrial applications (material science, biomedical research, computer science to name a few); or brag (i.e. the possibility for the moneylender to boast the achievement as its own praiseworthy and wise choice) ((I am admittedly ignoring political motivations, for example when a research line is encouraged (read: financed) for some political aim, to lay ground for some claim shielded by some scientific research (as if this worlds have become the new way of saying that some endeavor is the will of God).
+I am assuming such motivations alone are enough to undermine the assumption of honesty any research needs to be defined scientific.)).

 While these reason are laughable in light of pure scientific advancement, they determine, together with the underlying omnipresent drive for profit, the main research lines in every scientific field I know.